CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands/data_transfer.md

    This command uploads the local directory `/local/dir/` to `/iplant/home/myUser/mydir/` in the Data Store, syncing any new or updated files.
 It also removes extra files in the destination collection that do not exist locally.

-   Additional flags:
-   - `--diff`: Transfers only files that are different or don't exist in the destination, comparing file sizes and checksums.
+   - The `--diff` flag transfers only new or modified files, comparing sizes and checksums.
-   - `--delete`: Deletes extra files in the destination collection that are not present.
+   - The `--delete` flag removes files from the destination that don't exist in the source.

    This command is equivalent to:
    ```sh